Nutrition Labeling: Serving Size for Bulk Orders

 Now, here’s where things can get a little tricky.
-Your servings per container is the next most important number you need to know.
+Your servings per container are the next most important number you need to know.
 However, knowing which container that you need to get this value from is the key.
 If you sell sauce in bulk to restaurants, they probably aren’t buying consumer-sized bottles, because they use your sauce in high volumes.
-It’s likely that your sauce is sold to restaurants by the gallon, or multiple gallons in a larger container.
+It’s likely that your sauce is sold to restaurants by gallon or multiple gallons in a larger container.

 The container that your product is being sold in, is the container you need to determine your “servings per container”.
 For example, there are 256 tablespoons in 1 liquid gallon.
 Here’s where the math comes in.
 To determine your servings per container, you must take your individual serving size based on the RACC suggestion (in our case this value is 2 tbsp) and divide it into our liquid gallon.

 It looks like this: 256 tbsp/2 tbsp= 126 servings per container.

 So if you’re selling by the gallon, the servings per gallon of barbecue sauce are 126.

 Now, if you’re selling larger containers, you have the foundation for those as well.
 If you are selling your barbecue sauce in 10-gallon containers and you know that your barbecue sauce yields 126 servings per gallon, then your servings per container in a large 10-gallon container would be 1,260.

 Here’s the math: 126 x 10 = 1,260 servings per 10 gallon container.

 Whether you are breaking down large bulk orders or small ones, only 2 numbers matter: your RACC serving size and your servings per container for the actual container that your item is being sold in.